Some examples of what might be considered a valid Exceptional Factor.

 Remember, all of these would need to be fully evidenced and must have affected either your performance in or attendance at an assessment.

-The following circumstances are examples of what would not normally be classed as a valid Exceptional Factor by a Panel:
+The following circumstances are examples of what would not normally be classed as a valid Exceptional Factor:

 - Missing a coursework deadline because you got the time or date mixed up

 - Your computer stopped working meaning you lost your work – students are expected to take appropriate precautions to back their work up